 Use this information to quickly start up Community Edition using Docker Compose.

-Clone the project locally, change directory to the project folder, and switch to the release branch:
+Clone the project locally, and change directory to the project’s

 Note: Make sure that exposed ports are open on your host computer.
 Check the

 docker-compose.ymlfile to determine the exposed ports - refer to the